West Coast and Northeast brace for snow and dangerous road conditions as more storms lash US | KRDO

 West Coast and Northeast brace for snow and dangerous road conditions as more storms lash US

-Americans on the West Coast and in the Northeast are dealing with heavy snowfall, strong winds, power outages and dangerous road conditions as a series of storms lash opposite sides of the US.
+(CNN) -- Communities on the West Coast and in the Northeast are dealing with heavy snowfall, strong winds, power outages and dangerous road conditions from a series of storms lashing opposite sides of the US.

-Nearly 50 million people across the Northeast are under winter weather alerts as a storm that brought tornadoes, damaging winds and hail to the Central US sweeps into the region.
+Nearly 50 million people across the Northeast were under winter weather alerts early Tuesday as a storm that brought tornadoes, damaging winds and hail to the central US swept into the region.

-The storm pummeling the Northeast will spread further into northern New England Tuesday as cold air locks over the region and 4-8 inches of snow fall, according to the National Weather Service.
+The storm system will spread further into northern New England on Tuesday as cold air moves over the region and brings 4 to 8 inches of snow, according to the National Weather Service.

-Winter weather alerts are in place for Boston — where up to 6 inches could fall — and New York City, which could see the biggest snow event of a nearly snowless season.
-Central Park, which has only received 0.4 inches of snowfall this year, could see 3-5 inches of snowfall through Tuesday afternoon.
+Winter weather alerts are in place for Boston -- where up to 6 inches could fall -- and New York City, which has so far seen a nearly snowless season.
+Central Park, which has only received 0.4 inches of snowfall this year, recorded 0.9 inches as of midnight Monday for a total of 1.3 inches so far this winter.

+The winter weather advisory for New York City will expire at 10 a.m., earlier than originally forecast, but roads will remain slick during the morning commute.
+Total snow and sleet accumulations from the storm are now expected to be between 1 and 4 inches, with higher amounts across Long Island and the Bronx.

+Areas outside the city got between 2 and 4 inches of snow overnight and could get up to 6 inches by the time the system moves out.

+The snow will continue falling throughout the day in upstate New York and parts of New England, with widespread totals up to 8 inches possible and some isolated areas getting even more.

-New York Gov. Kathy Hochul told residents to prepare for hazardous travel conditions as the state braces for freezing rain, snowfall rates of at least 1 inch per hour and wind gusts up to 40 miles per hour.
+New York Gov. Kathy Hochul told residents to prepare for hazardous travel conditions as the state braces for freezing rain, snowfall rates of at least 1 inch per hour and wind gusts up to 40 mph.

 In Rhode Island, where Gov. Daniel McKee also warned of a difficult morning commute, all Providence schools were closed Tuesday.
-Connecticut also announced closures of schools in Hartford as well as all state office buildings as the state readied for a significant snowstorm to come through that could bring heavy snowfall between 5-7 inches and isolated amounts up to 10 inches.
+Connecticut also announced closures of schools in Hartford as well as all state office buildings as the state readied for a significant snowstorm to come through that could bring heavy snowfall of 5 to 7 inches and isolated amounts up to 10 inches.

-South of the freeze line, Philadelphia, Pennsylvania, is forecast to see rainy conditions Tuesday.
+South of the freeze line, Philadelphia is forecast to see rainy conditions Tuesday.

-More than 217,000 US homes and businesses were without power as of Monday afternoon, the majority in Michigan, according to PowerOutage.us.
+More than 212,000 homes and businesses across the US were without power Tuesday morning, the majority in Michigan, according to PowerOutage.us.

-Meanwhile, as some Northeast residents get their first taste of snow this season, a new storm system is hitting the West Coast with more snow, high winds, blizzard conditions and unusually cold temperatures — right after another storm dumped thick snow there last week.
+Meanwhile, as some Northeast residents get their first taste of snow this season, a new storm system is hitting the West Coast with more snow, high winds, blizzard conditions and unusually cold temperatures -- right after yet another storm dumped thick snow there last week.

-Two more rounds of heavy snow are expected in the Sierra Nevada and Northern California over the coming days, with snowfall rates over 2 inches per hour and wind gusts up to 60 mph in the forecast, the Weather Service says.
+Two more rounds of heavy snow are expected in the Sierra Nevada and Northern California over the next few days, with snowfall rates over 2 inches per hour and wind gusts up to 60 mph forecast, the weather service said.
 In the higher mountain ranges, snowfall amounts over a foot are likely.

-An avalanche warning is in effect through Wednesday morning for the Central Sierra Nevada Mountains, including for the Greater Lake Tahoe area.
+An avalanche warning is in effect through Wednesday morning for the central Sierra Nevada, including the Lake Tahoe area.

-Heavy snow will make it as far east as the Colorado Rockies and as far south as northern Arizona, bringing hazardous travel conditions there Tuesday and Wednesday, the Weather Service says.
+Heavy snow will make it as far east as the Colorado Rockies and as far south as northern Arizona, bringing hazardous travel conditions Tuesday and Wednesday, the weather service said.

 California is still recovering from a major winter storm that brought unfamiliar wintry conditions at higher elevations last week, including rare blizzard warnings to the southern part of the state.
 Many major roadways were closed Monday.

-Some residents in Southern California’s San Bernardino Mountains have been trapped by the snow since last week and they’re now watching their gas stations and grocery stores run low on supplies, according to the San Bernardino County Sheriff.
+Some residents in Southern California's San Bernardino Mountains have been trapped by the snow since last week and they're now watching their gas stations and grocery stores run low on supplies, according to the San Bernardino County Sheriff's Department.

 As crews work to create single-lane pathways on roads for first responders, San Bernardino County declared a local emergency Monday to seek state and federal assistance with clearing the snow, officials said.